 Can You Still Get Pregnant With Mirena?

-Although the contraception effectiveness rate of Mirena is greater than 99 percent, it is possible to the device will fail to prevent pregnancy.
+Although the contraception effectiveness rate of Mirena is greater than 99 percent, it is possible the device will fail to prevent pregnancy.
 If a woman becomes pregnant while using Mirena, the doctor should remove the device because leaving it in place may increase the risk of spontaneous abortion, preterm labor and possibly even the death of the woman.

 Some symptoms of pregnancy include: